 Or if you made Crockpot Sweet Potatoes the night before you can save and have them ready next day to mash and make these.

-• Mash cooked potatoes until they are smooth in a large bowl.
+• Mash potatoes cooked, or drained canned yams, until they are smooth in a large bowl.
 Add butter and mix until melted.
 In a separate bowl, slowly whisk together sugar, eggs, vanilla and milk.

-• Slowly pour the beaten egg mixture into the sweet potato mixture, stirring continuously until everything is well incorporated.
-Set aside.
+• Slowly pour the beaten egg mixture into the sweet potato mixture, stir.

 • In another bowl, combine the cornmeal mixture with baking powder, salt, ground cinnamon, ground nutmeg, and ground allspice.
 Mix well to ensure even distribution of the dry ingredients.